fdg-rp/web-landing/content/0.server-docs/4.activities-guides/diving.md

 ## What can I get?

 Scavenging can be quite profitable as there is little to no investment to get started, you’ll be able to find items ranging from Shells & Crabs, Broken iPhones & GoPro’s to Diamond Rings & Golden Coins.
 You MIGHT be lucky enough to find yourself a Locked Hardcase or a Briefcase!
 But they are VERY rare.

+## How do I scavenge for loot?
+While at the bottom of the ocean you will need to press `G`.
+Once the timer is up, you will be presented with a **maximum of 3 items** all of varying rarity.
+Keep in mind that it is **completely random**, and don't be surprised if you get nothing!
+Happy scavenging!